Covering NH

 The Health Insurance Marketplace

-All New Hampshire residents can purchase health insurance through the federal marketplace during the 2025 open enrollment period, which runs until January 15, 2025.
+All New Hampshire residents can purchase health insurance through the federal marketplace during the 2025 open enrollment period.

 For those eligible for financial assistance, you can receive support when enrolling through HealthCare.gov.
 All four insurance companies currently offering individual plans in New Hampshire—Anthem, Ambetter from NH Healthy Families, WellSense, and Harvard Pilgrim Health Care—will return for 2025.
 Premiums will vary based on plan design and included benefits.
 The premium subsidies remain in place, along with a three-year extension (2023-2025) of expanded eligibility under the Inflation Reduction Act.